 - 7 Micro-Influencers are easier to find than ever

-- 8 Examples of brands who leverage micro-influencers:
+- 8 Examples of brands that leverage micro-influencers:

 Who are Micro-Influencers?

-They might not be the first people you think of when you think of the word “influencer”.
-In fact, they are the people you might see every day on your way to work, at school, or you might even know a few.
-They look just like us – which is great, great news for marketers: They look just like us.
+Micro-influencers might not be the first people you think of when you think of the word “influencer”.
+They are people you might see every day on your way to work, at school, or you might even know a few.
+They look just like us – which is great news for marketers.

 We like and trust people who are similar to us.
-In fact, marketers know that 83% of consumers trust their friends and families’ recommendations before making a purchasing decision.
+In fact, marketers know that 93% of people trust their family and friends for recommendations more than other sources of information such as advertising.
 Micro-influencers hold a very similar power to this – and they can transform your business’ influencer marketing campaigns in massive ways.

 Micro-influencers are more accessible

-Although it might be easier to find macro-influencers and celebrities (We’ve all clicked on one of those “Top 10 Celebrities to Follow on Instagram” before), they can be harder to connect and work with.
-Most larger influencers tend to have managers or agencies to manage their brand collaborations, have very tight content schedules, or only work with certain brands due to different partnership deals they currently have.
+Although it might be easier to find macro-influencers and celebrities, they can be harder to connect with.
+Most larger influencers tend to have managers or agencies to manage their brand collaborations.
+They usually have very tight content schedules, or only work with certain brands due and might be bound by exclusivity clauses in their current contracts.

-Micro-influencers, on the other hand, are much more accessible – but that doesn’t mean they are any less professional and dynamic.
-This simply means you get to weed out the middleman and reach straight to the person who you’ll be working with.
-Here you can directly discuss the nitty-gritty details like scheduling, handling, or payment on a much more personalized level.
+Micro-influencers, on the other hand, are much more accessible – but that doesn’t mean they are any less professional.
+This simply means that you’re more likely to be able to reach out directly to the person who you’ll be working with.
+Micro-influencers who are open to collaborations will usually make it easy for you to contact them.
+Using a tool such as Upfluence’s Chrome plugin will provide you with the contact details of your chosen influencers so you can begin outreach right away!
+Then you can directly discuss the nitty-gritty details like scheduling, handling, or payment on a much more personalized level.

 Micro-influencers are more affordable

-This is obvious, but smaller influencers can charge less than macro-influencers or celebrities.
+This might seem obvious, but it’s easy to forget that smaller influencers are likely to charge less than macro-influencers or celebrities.
+There is unlikely to be an agency fee, and the influencers will likely be more open to negotiation instead of imposing a flat rate for their services.
 According to Bloglovin, 84% of micro-influencers charge less than $250 per post.
-However, this number can vary greatly depends on the type of collaborations, the influencer’s industry, their location, their engagement rate, and many more.
+However, this number can vary greatly depending on the type of collaboration, the influencer’s industry, their location, their engagement rate, etc.

 No matter what the number is, it is much lower than the amount a macro influencer typically asks for, which can be in the thousand-dollars-and-upwards range.
-This discrepancy is not only because of the difference in the following sizes, but macro-influencers also tend to have a significantly different social status and impact, which comes with a much higher price.
-A beauty influencer her self, Samantha Ravndahl, with almost 1M subscribers on Youtube, shares that the bigger influencers make “a LOT more money, not including luxurious brand trips, gifts, commissions, etc.”
+This discrepancy is not only because of the difference in the following sizes but also due to the volume of brand collaboration requests they’re likely to receive from larger brands that are willing to pay a much higher price.

-In the Upfluence database alone, there are 1.6M influencers with less than 20,000 Instagram followers.
-This group of influencers spans across hundreds of industries, and there are constantly new waves of influencers appearing and growing.
-This leaves brands and marketers a massive, untapped land of opportunities for collaboration with content creators.
+In the Upfluence database alone, there are 2.3M influencers with less than 15,000 Instagram followers.
+This group of influencers spans hundreds of industries, and it’s an ever-growing influencer group.
+This offers brands and marketers a huge, untapped land of opportunities for collaboration with micro-content creators.

 We mentioned earlier that micro-influencers are cost-effective.
 This means that instead of limiting yourself to a big macro-influencer payment, you can use that budget and time to utilize 10 or 100 times as many micro-influencers to work with, in various campaigns.